Inclement Weather Procedures

 When the decision to have a 2-hour delay or to close schools is finalized by the Superintendent, the Director of Transportation contacts the Communications and Marketing Staff to inform local radio and television stations.

-Tune into the following radio and television stations for frequent school closing announcements: Clear Channel (KISS FM), KDKA Radio, KQV, WAMO/FM 106, WPXI Channel 11, WTAE 4 and KDKA TV.
+Tune into the following radio and television stations for frequent school closing announcements: WPXI, WTAE and KDKA TV.
 Those television stations carry a moving line across the bottom of the screen to provide school closing information.
-Most media do not announce if schools are going to be open.
 If there is no announcement, classes are in session.
-The District also posts school closing and delay announcements on its web site.
+Delay and closure information will appear first on the District's social media pages and website.